dhamacher/image-text-detection-app/README.md

 # Introduction
-Build an SPA that uploads an image and uses tesseract to display the text output of that image.
+This is a single page application (SPA) where users can upload an image and extract the text contained in that image.

 **Learning by doing:**
 1. First time using Vue.js or JavaScript in general.